Adoption Information

 Looking to Adopt?

-Before adopting, you must be aware that rabbits exhibit behaviors such as digging and chewing!
-Rabbits dig and chew just as dogs bark; it is just something that many rabbits instinctually do.
+• Before adopting, you must be aware that rabbits exhibit behaviors such as digging and chewing!
+Just as dogs bark and cats scratch, it is something that many rabbits instinctually do.
 Providing toys and "bunny-proofing" your house will help deter any damage from happening.

-Are you prepared to spend time with your adoptee?
-Your rabbit adoptee will need social interactions from their humans.
-Without human interaction, rabbits can get bored, even to the point of becoming lonely and depressed.
+• Are you prepared to spend time with your rabbit?
+Rabbits need social interaction from their humans!
+Without human interaction, rabbits can get bored, depressed, or anti-social.

 What do adopted bunnies come with?